 If you follow the news, you've no doubt seen the myriad of features focusing on women waiting until after age 35 to have children and having trouble getting pregnant.
 But not everyone has trouble getting pregnant after age 35.
 You may know of families who got pregnant quickly in their late 30s, or even early 40s.
 However, statistically speaking, your chances of getting pregnant after age 35 are lower.

 Fertility peaks in most women in the 20s, and gradually begins to decline in the late 20s.
 At around age 35, fertility starts to decline at a much more rapid pace.
-For example, in any given month, your chances of getting pregnant at age 30 are about 20%.
+For example, some research has found that in any given month your chances of getting pregnant at age 30 are about 20%.
 At age 40, your chance of getting pregnant in any given month is just 5%.

 Why Fertility Declines